 This is not always the case.
-While the contractor is charged with a huge responsibility of executing the project, the clients often don’t realize how much input is needed on their part.
-A Project Communication Plan helps the contractor get the client involved, while also setting the standards and frequency of communication that work for both parties.
+While the contractor is charged with the huge responsibility of executing the project, the clients often do not realize how much input is needed on their part.
+A Project Communication Management Plan helps the contractor get the client involved while also setting the standards and frequency of communication that work for both parties.

-Large-scale projects with multiple stakeholders will likely experience some problems if the stakeholders are not fully committed to building the extensive communication patterns.
+Large-scale projects with multiple stakeholders will likely experience some problems if the stakeholders are not fully committed to building extensive communication patterns.
 Small projects, on the other hand, imply a limited number of stakeholders and simplified communication patterns, so a Project Communication Plan would be redundant.

 The most important thing to remember about a Project Communication Plan is that its main goal is to bring everyone onto the same page.
 As a contractor, you get a guarantee of a timely response which allows you to move the project forward.

 Apart from keeping everyone on the same page, here are some other benefits of a Project Communication Plan:

 Everyone hates excessive meetings and conference calls that don’t bring any results.
 A Project Communication Plan establishes just the right amount of contact necessary for the project and prevents wasting everyone’s time.

 A project plan is all about producing great work, a project communication plan is all about keeping the connections going.
 No project can survive without a clear understanding of expectations.
 A project communication plan helps you set the expectations right and provide a high level of communication service.

 There is a lot of communication going on around the project, but not all of it needs to be relayed to the client.
 You do not want to overwhelm the client with too much information and delay decision-making.
 A Project Communication Plan helps you determine what information is imperative to be passed on to the client, and what information can stay within the team.